Frequently Asked Questions about UC Berkeley’s Conflict of Interest Policy and Procedures

 9. Is a financial interest automatically a conflict of interest?
 Not necessarily.
 This may be a matter of semantics.
 Some argue that any financial interest in a company automatically puts the individual into a situation where there is a conflict with his or her research responsibilities.
 Nevertheless it is important to note several points:

 First, the threshold for reporting includes some financial interests that are of such low value and/or limited duration that they do not meet the definition of disclosable interests.
 For example, the thresholds for reporting gifts from non-governmental donors or financial interest in non-governmental sponsors of grants or contracts is gifts of $50 or more, income of $500 or more, or loans with a balance of $500 or more within the 12 months prior to the date the award was made.
 Under the State of California Political Reform Act of 1974, section 81000, et seq., public officials are prohibited from participating in governmental decisions when personal financial interests may be affected by those decisions.
 All University of California employees and officials are officials subject to these provisions.
-Applicable UC policies and guidance are located on the web at http://www.ucop.edu/academic-personnel/_files/apm/apm-028.pdf and http://www.ucop.edu/general-counsel/legal-resources/index.html.
-Federal regulations for the Public Health Service (PHS) set the threshold for reporting differently depending on whether the entity where the financial interest lies is public or private, publicly or non-publicly traded, whether the financial interest is in intellectual property rights and interest or sponsored travel (http://researchcoi.berkeley.edu/phs.html) The National Science Foundation has different thresholds than the PHS (http://researchcoi.berkeley.edu/nsf.html).
+Applicable UC policies and guidance are Disclosure of Financial Interest in Private Sponsors of Research and Office of the General Counsel Legal Resources.
+Federal regulations for the Public Health Service (PHS) and the U.S. Department of Energy set the threshold for reporting differently depending on whether the entity where the financial interest lies is public or private, publicly or non-publicly traded, whether the financial interest is in intellectual property rights and interest or sponsored travel.
+(See PHS Financial Disclosure Guidance and DOE Financial Disclosure Guidance) The National Science Foundation has different thresholds than the PHS.
+(See NASA, NSF and Other Non-PHS Federal Financial Disclosure Guidance.)

 Please also see FAQ #1.